Mario Rojzman

-Rabbi Mario Rojzman is a bilingual Torah scholar born in Buenos Aires in 1962.
+Rabbi Mario Rojzman is a polyglot Torah scholar born in Buenos Aires in 1962.
 A graduate from the Hebrew University in Jerusalem, Rojzman received the rabbinical ordination from the Latin American Rabbinical Seminary in 1987.

 Biography

 Rojzman is the son of legendary Yiddish stage-actors Henri Guero, and Rosita Londner.
 He grew up behind the curtains watching his parents perform for a worldwide audience.

 Following his graduation Cum Laude in 1988 from the Hebrew University in Jerusalem, Rojzman became Rabbi at Bet El Community in 1990 where he served for eleven years.